babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 What's the process?
 First of all, look at the checklist what needs to be done:

 ### New component checklist
-1. Check if the component is in Zeplin under `Design System` tag
+1. Check if the component is in Zeplin under `Design System` tag.
+Chase a designer if it's not there :)
 2. If component it's there, you can implement it by adding a factory method as extension of ComponentsBuilder `extension DesignLibrary.ComponentsBuilder`
 3. Record snapshot tests
 4. Add a demo of the component into GalleryApp